mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

+-Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

 -Show Only Favorites: Show only favorites games in ROM manager.

--Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

--Change installation path: Change current ROMs path.
-You need to restart app.
-You must move ROMs from older folder to the new one also.

 -Save battery: Allows MAME to give time back to the system (sleep) when running with -throttle.
 This allows other programs to have some CPU time, assuming that the game isn't taxing 100% of your CPU resources.
 This option can potentially cause hiccups in performance if other demanding programs are running.

 -Aspect: Forced Pixel Aspect, enable it to force pixel aspect ratio bypassing MAME video selection.
-Forced Pixel Aspect Smart uses 4/3 or pixel aspect to maximize space.

 -Forced Refresh Rate: If enabled, forces refresh video emulation for smoother gameplay in some games (use with caution since it could broke other games like cave ones).

 -Save Hiscores: If enabled, saves hiscores on some games not saving on NVRAM.
 It could cause problems with some games or save states.

--Game filter: Filter games by year, manufacturer, category, source driver, favorites...

--Warn on exit: Enable it to warn when you press the exit button in the external controller (GamePad) when gaming.

--Notification Icon: Enable it to show a notification icon when MAME4droid is suspended.
+-Beam 2x: Sets the width of the vectors to 2x.

+-Antialias: Enables antialiased line rendering for vector games.

+-Flicker: Simulates a vector "flicker" effect, similar to a vector monitor that needs adjustment.

+-Default MAME data: Restore MAME data to default values (cfg and nvram files).
+Use to fix problems with no input mappings or netplay problems (use on both peers)

+INPUT TOUCH CONTROLLER:

+-Mode (Touch Type):

+     * Digital (DPAD).
+The controller is a digital DPAD.
+Some games need it or are better suited for this kind of controller.
+     * Digital Stick (Old One).
+This is the old one faked analog stick.
+     * Analog-Digital.
+(Performance).
+The controller is a full analog stick, MAME map it to a digital stick if needed.
+It's painted for performance.
+     * Analog-Digital (Pretty).
+The controller is a full analog stick.

 -Customize touch layout: Select to customize landscape touch control layout.
 You should press 'back' when you finish.